"OK. Now, you remember what to do?" Carlos' black eyes squinted

 "Excellent," Carlos replied.
 He smiled, a gesture that showed his crooked

 white teeth to the onlookers.
 "And now, I have something to show you."
-He

 reached into his pocket.
 The golden broach caught the rays of sun peeping

 through the thick leaves of the trees around them.
-A gasp of awe erupted from
+A gasp of awe erupted

 the group of men gathered around Carlos.